chakraroy/snipskit/README.md

 #### Download and install your assistant onto the Pi
-**copy** the downloaded assistant file from your computer to the pi
+**copy** the downloaded assistant file from your computer to the pi.
+This command is run from your computer not the Pi.
+It will copy the file from the location provided to the Pi's home directory

 `scp <folder_location/assistant.zip pi@raspberrypi.local:/home/pi/assistant.zip`

 **remove** old assistant if you have installed one previously

-`rm -rf /usr/share/snips/assistant`
+`sudo rm -rf /usr/share/snips/assistant`

 **install** the newly downloaded assistant from the console

-`unzip /home/pi/assistant.zip -d /usr/share/snips`
+`sudo unzip /home/pi/assistant.zip -d /usr/share/snips`

 I have included my demo assistant file used in the video here
 _____